Mallian campaign: Background

 The campaign against the Malli (identified with the Malavas) occurred a year after Alexander crossed the Hindu Kush, and eight years after the start of his campaigns against the Persian Empire.
 At this time, his conquests stretched from Greece into India; some of the Indian tribes had previously been part of the Persian Empire.
 The political situation in Greece was quiet.

 Alexander had defeated King Porus at the Battle of the Hydaspes in May 326 BC, and then stayed in his territory for thirty days.
 During this time, he reconciled King Porus and his other ally, Taxiles, with each other, as they were both to be his new vassals.
 Alexander achieved this by arbitrating their disputes and then arranging a family alliance.
 He then marched north-east toward the Glaukanokoi, and received the submission of their thirty-seven cities.
 Abisares of Kashimir submitted to the Macedonians as well, and gave them many gifts, including forty elephants.
 Alexander proposed to march further east to the River Ganges and fight the powerful empires of the Nanda and the Gangaridai.
-According to Arrian, he expressed his thoughts thus;
+According to the second century Greek historian Arrian, he expressed his thoughts thus:

 Now if anyone desires to hear where our warfare will find its end and limit, let him know that the distance from where we are to the river Ganges is no longer great; and this you will find is connected to the Hyrcanian sea; for the great sea surrounds the entire earth.
 I will also demonstrate to the Macedonians and their allies not only that the Indian gulf is confluent with the Persian, but the Hycranian gulf is confluent with the Indian.